 Time and Attendance Data Helps You Identify Workplace Issues

 In addition to saving you the time and resources required to manually track employee hours, a well-designed time and attendance tracking system can help you to identify a number of different issues that may exist at your company.
 By compiling accurate and consistent data on employee attendance and hours actually worked, you will be able to a much clearer picture of employee productivity by the department and even individual employees within your organization.

 This deeper understanding can help you identify departments that may need more (or less) staffing, isolate bottlenecks that negatively impact performance and productivity, or uncover underlying morale problems that may be fueling absenteeism or demotivating employees.
-In fact, there are any number of workplace issues that can be diagnosed and improved only when you have access to quantifiable and accurate data on employee time and attendance.
+In fact, there is any number of workplace issues that can be diagnosed and improved only when you have access to quantifiable and accurate data on employee time and attendance.

 Monitoring Employee Hours may Encounter Initial Resistance

 Many people believe that using software or time clocks to monitor employee hours will have a negative impact on employee morale, as workers may feel that this is a case of “big brother” looking over their shoulder in the workplace.
 When first shifting to a system that more accurately tracks employee hours you may, in fact, encounter some of this resistance or “grumbling” from employees.
 The reality is that any changes in the workplace are often met with resistance in the beginning simply due to inertia and a general fear of change.
 However, once this initial resistance to change is overcome, you are much more likely to see an improvement in both productivity and morale over time as long as the system is implemented fairly and consistently.